This post may contain affiliate links. Please see my disclosure policy for details.

 2. Come prepared for the arduous walk ahead

 This walk was no joke.

-Not only was I chased by dogs who wanted to play, monkey’s who were monkeying around and had the threat of a bee attack in the back of my mind.
+Not only was I chased by dogs who wanted to play and monkeys who were monkeying around, I had the threat of a bee attack in the back of my mind.